ls1intum/thesis-template-typst/chapters/04/main.typ

 // )[
 //   Note: Show mockups of the user interface of the software you develop and their connections / transitions.
 You can also create a storyboard. *Important:* Describe the mockups and their rationale in the text.
 // ]
+In @ra-storyboard, the storyboard revealed several user interface deficiencies.
+The following sections describe them in more detail, as well as alternatives with favorable behavior of the system.

 ==== Course Overview

 @ra-courses shows that the button for course enrollment is not in the center and that a course, where progress is impossible, is green.